ninapeters/resonance/README.md

 `$ npm run dev`

-Runs the app in the development mode.\
+Runs the server in the development mode.\
 Open [http://localhost:3001](http://localhost:3001) to view it in the browser.

 `$ npm run build && npm start`